How to buy a second home: Everything you need to know

 Before jumping into buying a second property there are a few things that you need to think about as there are a few pro’s & con’s to doing so, which we’ve listed below:

-An option for you to get a house repayments on a second property is to re-house repayments your own if you have enough equity, having an extra deposit will often give you preferential rates and you’re more likely to be accepted. redoing house payments always comes with a risk, and you should make sure that you can handle the effect it has on your current house repayments.
+An option for you to get a mortgage on a second property is to mortgages on your own if you have enough equity, having an extra deposit will often give you preferential rates and you’re more likely to be accepted.

 The rates are as followed for second home buyers: